 However, Yum yum sauce is mainly paired with Hibachi steak, chicken, shrimp, and fried rice, and noodles.
 Speaking of Hibachi recipes, have you tried my Instant Pot hibachi recipes?
 They’re so popular, and I urge you to try them ASAP.

 Yum Yum Sauce Ingredients

-As I said, the ingredients are sooo simple and are things that you probably already have in your kitchen.
-You will need:
+As I said, the yum yum sauce ingredients are sooo simple and are things that you probably already have in your kitchen.
+Here’s what you’ll need:

 - Mayonnaise – this sauce uses mayo as a base, and if you’re looking for a vegan version then check out my homemade vegan mayo recipe.

 - Unsalted butter – if vegan use sunflower butter or coconut oil.

 - Tomato paste – you can substitute with ketchup if you like.

 - Sugar – to add some sweetness to the sauce.
 You can substitute with maple syrup if desired.